Superdeterminism Without Conspiracy: A Superdeterministic Model

 \subsection{Nominal vs Exact Measurement Settings and Hidden Variables}

 We build on Bell's thought experiment whereby polariser orientations are determined by the parities $P_x$ and $P_y$ in Alice and Bob's PRNGs (supposing there is no particular reason why these would be odd or even).
-Manifestly, $P_x$ and $P_y$ only determines the polariser orientations to some nominal accuracy.
+Manifestly, $P_x$ and $P_y$ only determine the polariser orientations to some nominal accuracy.
 That is, $x, y \in \{0,1\}$ determine small neighbourhoods of the 2-sphere of orientations, referred to as $\epsilon$ disks.
-None of the results below depend on the magnitude of $\epsilon$ as long as $\epsilon > 0$ (as discussed in Section \ref{aaronson}, the limit $\epsilon=0$ is singular).
-We will assume - consistent with our search for an underlying deterministic theory - that when measurements are made on particular particles, the measurement outcomes $\pm 1$ are associated with some exact, albeit unknown, polariser orientations $\bold X$ and $\bold Y$.
+None of the results below depend on the magnitude of $\epsilon$ as long as $\epsilon > 0$ (as discussed in Section \ref{aaronson}, the limit $\epsilon=0$ in the proposed model is singular).
+It will be assumed - consistent with our search for an underlying deterministic theory - that when measurements are made on particular particles, the measurement outcomes $\pm 1$ are associated with some exact, albeit unknown, polariser orientations $\bold X$ and $\bold Y$.
 Here, $\bold X$ and $\bold Y$ denote unit vectors in physical 3-space from the centre of a unit ball, to the surface of the 2-sphere of orientations.
-The corresponding precise points on the 2-sphere to which the vectors point, are written as $X$ and $Y$.
+The corresponding points on the 2-sphere to which the vectors point are written as $X$ and $Y$.
 The nominal directions $\bold x$ and $\bold y$ refer to unit vectors pointing to the centroids of the $\epsilon$ disks.
 In the discussion below, we assume that the probabilistic nature of the quantum measurement problem arises because the measurement outcome is typically sensitive to the exact measurement settings within an $\epsilon$ disk (c.f. fractally intertwined basins of attraction \cite{Palmer:1995}).
 Hence, any given nominal setting is consistent with an ensemble of possible exact settings.
-The ultimate origin of quantum uncertainty is plausibly the gravitational Andromedan Butterfly Effect as described above.